DorusKeijzer/MAIR_projects/README.md

-for assignment 1a, see the readme inside of `1a/`

-For the main program install dependencies and run main.py:
+To run the program, install dependencies and run main.py from the root directory:

 ```bash
 pip install -r requirements.txt